The Man Who Talked Too Much: Cast

-Note: Virginia Bruce and David Bruce were not related to each other.

 Reception

 Bosley Crowther of The New York Times said, "Garrulity is a social evil which very few people can abide, and the truth of the matter is that The Man Who Talked Too Much talks too much, too.
 For a straight gangster picture, which should be fast and concise, it is ponderously slow and windy and as transparent as a goldfish bowl.
 There are two identically suspenseful sequences, at the beginning and at the end, when innocent men linger painfully in the shadow of the electric chair while people rush around madly to save them.
 And that's about all the suspense there is."